dwertent/paladin/config/README.md

-## Adding New Configuration Properties
+## Adding new configuration properties

 ### 1. Define the property